Disclaimer

 Comparison sites can be used to get individual quotes and rates, but they will need a lot of specific details.
 They’ll likely need information on the property’s location, its age, how long the investor has owned the property, the type of business it’s typically used for and so on.

 Looking at the wider picture, property insurance pricing increased 9% in the first quarter of 2022, according to Marsh.
 It found significant increases were largely imposed on clients with major loss activity, or challenging occupancy or business processes.
 Examples including food production, warehousing, or waste recycling.
-As prices rise, we can expect more “what is commercial property insurance” queries to come through from the marketplace.
+As prices rise, we can expect more “what is commercial buildings insurance” queries to come through from the marketplace.

 With inflation refusing to calm down, investors will want to cut costs wherever they can.
 Fortunately, insurance is an area where tangible changes can help.
 Generally, insurers may offer better rates or even provide specific discounts where owners take precautions to prevent the likelihood of claims.